nushell/nushell.github.io/book/thinking_in_nu.md

 In Nushell, blocks control their own environment.
 Changes to the environment are scoped to the block where they occur.

-In practice, this lets you write (for example) more concise code for working with subdirectories.
+In practice, this lets you write (as just one example) more concise code for working with subdirectories.
 Here's an example that builds each sub-project in the current directory:

 ```nu
 ls | each { |row|